kumo829/AkkaMicroservices/Readme.md

 This section page will resume the general steps that are independent of the tech-stack and will add more documentation as I move forward in the project.

+The project will be a simple shopping  system with three microservices that will communicate each other using gRPC.
+I'm also aiming to follow the [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) using Kafka, enabling CQRS and event based communication with other services.

+TODO: Add more information details about the project.

+TODO: Add a high level architecture diagram of the project.

 ### Kubernetes and KinD